-Everything We Know About Justin Bieber and Hailey Baldwin's Upcoming Wedding
+Everything We Know About Justin Bieber and Hailey Baldwin's Wedding

 AM / SplashNews.com

-Another important aspect to this future ceremony is their faith.
+Another important aspect to this future ceremony is Justin and Hailey's faith.
 Our source says their church organization will be heavily involved and they only want guests to be their very close friends and family.

-In other words, Beliebers will just have to wait and see what the groom shares when he's ready.
+Who will officiate the ceremony?
+When asked, Justin's longtime pastor Carl Lentz told paparazzi, "I have no idea," as seen in a video posted on The Blast on July 13.

-As for what Hailey could wear for her big day, it's a predicament the model has already thought about.
+As for what the bride could wear for her big day, it's a predicament the model has already thought about.
 In fact, she may be further along in the process than some fans know.

 "Hailey has already expressed her ideas and vision for the wedding gown along with other outfits for the wedding festivities with her stylist and team," our source shared.
 "They are starting to get the process rolling."

 As for Justin's look, let's just say Hailey has a small request for her future husband.
-Earlier this week, a social media user said the "Baby" singer should "grow the mustache back for the wedding."
+When it was suggested that the "Baby" singer should "grow the mustache back for the wedding."

 Hailey would write back, "Don't u dare give him that idea you lunatic."
 LOL!

-Note: UPDATE: More details about Justin Bieber and Hailey Baldwin's wedding have been revealed.